Ahmed-Sleem/simi-smart-chatbot-that-can-learn/README.md

   - algorithem.py : in this file the bot takes the cleaned input and search in the database and return with the output then put it in usable form

 **** notes :
-  - the database.txt file in the package contains some random jokes,data about movies,music and some explitic weird responses grabed from random datasets
+  - the database.txt file in the package contains some random jokes,data about movies,music and some explicit weird responses grabed from random datasets
   - all the datasets that used is in dataset folder with py file that cleaned the data and convert it to the simple form used in database file

 **** quick start :